momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

 </details>

 ### DictionaryIncrement
 Adds to the value of a field, if and only if the existing value is a UTF-8 string representing a base 10 integer.
-If the field is missing from the dictionary, this method sets the field's value to the amount to increment by.
+If the field is missing from the Dictionary, this method sets the field's value to the amount to increment by.

 :::note